JRodriguez012/IT1025/Lab4/readme.md

 ### Lossless vs. Lossy Compression
 The decision to use lossless or lossy image depends on what the developer's needs are for the image.
 If a high quality image is necessary, a lossless image format should be used as all the data from the original image is preserved.
 If keeping file sizes small is important, a lossy image format should be used as some of the original image data is removed and the file size is reduced.
 ### File Formats
+GIF is a good file format for simple graphics as it supports up to 8 bits per pixel, therefore an image can have up to 256 distinct RGB colors.
+Unlike the other two formats, GIFs allow for animated images.
+JPEG is an appropriate format for photos without high contrast.
+JPEGs allow the designer to adjust the amopunt of compression used.
+Both GIFs and JPEGs are both suitable for keeping file sizes small.
+PNG is an good format for illustrations and photos with high contrast.
+PNGs support transparency including alpha channel transparency.
+Both GIFs and PNGs use loseless compression, while JPEGs use lossy compression for files.
 ### File Properties

 ## Conclusion